-In Belgium, with the support of the Interreg ECCO project and by aligning all the existing programs and projects, the European federation of citizen energy cooperatives, REScoop.eu, its member Ecopower and Ecolife, a knowledge center for ecological behavioral change, created a consistent approach, called LICHT.
+In Belgium, with the support of the Interreg ECCO project and the Province of Flemish Brabant, and by aligning all the existing programs and projects, the European federation of citizen energy cooperatives, REScoop.eu, its member Ecopower, the City of Leuven, and Ecolife, a knowledge center for ecological behavioral change, created a consistent approach, called LICHT.
 LICHT has been rolled out in the Belgian region of Flemish Brabant and aims to help the municipalities and the province to achieve their climate and energy goals set when signing the Covenant of Mayors and writing their sustainable energy action plan (SEAP).

 By collaborating with its Belgian members and other local and European partners working on the energy transition, REScoop.eu has been setting up and supporting nine ECCO’s (rural renewable energy communities of citizens, farmers and other SMEs) in the region.
 The LICHT trajectory will prepare these ECCO’s to select investment opportunities in their municipality to ensure citizen participation in local energy projects.

 The journey starts with an inspirational session where Dirk Vansintjan, the president of REScoop.eu, presents the possibilities and opportunities for citizens and farmers to engage in the energy transition.